 Income taxes are determined using the asset and liability approach.
 Deferred tax assets and liabilities represent future tax consequences of temporary differences between the financial statement carrying amounts and the tax basis of assets and liabilities and for tax attribute carryforwards using enacted tax rates expected to be in effect in the years in which the differences reverse.
 Realization of our deferred tax assets is dependent upon the generation of future taxable income, the amount and timing of which are uncertain.
 Valuation allowances are provided, if, based upon the weight of available evidence, it is more likely than not that some or all of the deferred tax assets will not be realized.
-As of March 31, 2023, a portion of our valuation allowance has been reversed through the annual effective tax rate with respect to amounts we expect to realize through current year taxable income.
+As of September 30, 2023, a portion of our valuation allowance has been reversed through the annual effective tax rate with respect to amounts we expect to realize through current year taxable income.
 We continue to maintain a full valuation allowance against all of our deferred tax assets not expected to be realized through current year taxable income based on management's evaluation of all available evidence, including our history of incurring significant losses from operations.
-Our evaluation of all available evidence also includes consideration of regulatory approvals of ALBRIOZA and RELYVRIO, including revenue generated from the sale these products in 2022, in the first quarter of 2023, and forecast through the remainder of 2023.
-Given the early stage of our product launch, we are uncertain about the timing and amount of future sales.
+Our evaluation of all available evidence also includes consideration of regulatory approvals of and developments related to ALBRIOZA and RELYVRIO, including actual and forecasted revenues generated from the sale of these products.
+Given the early stage of our product commercialization, we are uncertain about the timing and amount of future sales.
 We may release all or a portion of the remaining valuation allowance in the near-term; however, the release of the valuation allowance, as well as the exact timing and the amount of such release, continue to be subject to, among other things, our level of profitability, revenue growth, clinical program progression and expectations regarding future profitability.